hyundai-robotics/doc-hi6-operation/6-monitoring/5-appl/1-sensor-sync.md

 ﻿# 6.5.1 Sensor Sync

-Touch \[Sensor Sync\] in the panel selection window.
+Touch `[Sensor Sync]` in the panel selection window.
 Then, the sensor sync window will appear.

 You can check the information related to the conveyor and press sync functions.
-The sensor sync function can be activated by setting the sync status as conveyor or press in the \[system &gt; 4: Application Parameter &gt; 4: Sensor Sync\] menu.
+The sensor sync function can be activated by setting the sync status as conveyor or press in the `[system  - 4: Application Parameter  - 4: Sensor Sync]` menu.

 ![Figure 49 Sensor Sync Monitoring](../../_assets/tp630/pane-sensorsynch_eng.png)